AaronGullickson/generate_contracts/instructions.md

 * Increase the pay multiplier by 0.05 (5%).
 * Increase the length of the contract by a month.
 * Increase the dice roll by one for any supplemental item, except for the MRBC.
+* Shift from exchange salvage rights to full salvage rights.

 Multiple points can be applied to the same thing, but each one is resolved individually.